Despite turning mainstream from being esoteric, this is one of those functions that have been adopted widely but have varying success levels.

 #4.
 You are struggling with marketing velocity

-It’s an irony that you subscribe to or implement a marketing automation / campaign management platform thinking you can automate repetitive processes and maximize velocity.
+It’s an irony that you subscribe to campaigns as a service models or implement a marketing automation / campaign management platform thinking you can automate repetitive processes and maximize velocity.

 But that doesn’t seem to happen.

 Implementing the platform is only one part of the solution.
 One size doesn’t fit all and the same holds true for marketing automation platforms as well.

 As you know, every business does marketing differently and the processes differ too.